emqx/emqx-docs/en_US/deploy/upgrade-from-v4-to-v51.md

 **Data Migration**

-We have keep the authentication methods and supported data sources from version 4.x, with only a few changes to the way they are used.
-For most Authenticator/Authorizer, it could continue to use the 4.x database when upgrading to version 5.1 without having to migrate existing data.
+We have kept the authentication methods and supported data sources from version 4.x, with only a few changes to the way they are used.
+For most Authenticator/Authorizer, you can continue to use the 4.x database when upgrading to version 5.1 without having to migrate existing data.

 ### Order of authentication/authorization chain